gabrielchasukjin/gabrielcha.github.io/README.md

-## Selected projects in data science, data visualization, and statistics
+## Projects in data science, data visualization, and statistics

 ---